leonmavr/leonmavr.github.io/_posts/2024-06-10-Swains-histogram-backprojection.md

 ## 2.6 Implementing Backprojection with Otsu for Object Detection

-To reiterate, we are given an image `I` and a sample `M` of the object to match.
+To reiterate, we are given an image $I$ and a sample $M$ of the object to match.
 The goal is to obtain a new "backprojected" image where the matched object pixels remain the same and everything else is black.
 The steps are: